Saskia Clark: Life

 From Colchester, Essex, Clark started sailing at Dabchicks Sailing Club in an Optimist when she was eighth years old.

 She came sixth in the 2008 Summer Olympics sailing in the 470 class with Christina Bassadone.
 She was set to sail with Sarah Ayton in the 2012 Summer Olympics, but Ayton retired to focus on her family life.
 Clark was then paired with Hannah Mills.

 At the 2011 Skandia Sail for Gold Regatta and the 2011 Weymouth & Portland International Regatta, Clark won a silver medal in the women's 470 event together with Mills.
 At the 2012 470 World Championships in Barcelona, Mills and Clark claimed gold despite having suffered a black flag disqualification in the very first race of the championships.

-Saskia was awarded a Honorary MSc in 2013 and an Honorary Doctorate in 2017 by the University of Chichester.
+Saskia was awarded an Honorary MSc in 2013 and an Honorary Doctorate in 2017 by the University of Chichester.

 Clark was appointed Member of the Order of the British Empire (MBE) in the 2017 New Year Honours for services to sailing.